On Strichartz estimates for many-body Schr\"odinger equation in the periodic setting: Introduction

-The NLS is highly relevant in the context of nonlinear optics, and in the study of Bose-Einstein condensates, which has been extensively studied in recent decades in various settings, including the Euclidean spaces, torus setting, and waveguide manifolds.
+NLS is highly relevant in the context of nonlinear optics, and in the study of Bose-Einstein condensates, which has been extensively studied in recent decades in various settings, including the Euclidean spaces, torus setting, and waveguide manifolds\footnote{Waveguide manifolds indicate semi-periodic spaces $\mathbb{R}^m \times \mathbb{T}^n$ ($m,n\geq 1$).
+The dynamics of NLS on waveguide manifolds is a hot topic understudied in recent decades.}.
 The well-posedness theory and the long-time behavior in the Euclidean setting (at least in the defocusing scenario) have been very well understood (see for instance \cite{Iteam1,BD3,KM1}).
 The periodic model is also an important and challenging setting for the study of NLS.
 Many works have been done and a significant amount of progress has been made in recent years.
 We refer to \cite{CZZ,CGZ,HP,HTT1,HTT2,IPT3,IPRT3,KV1,yang2023scattering,YYZ,YY20,Z1,Z2,ZhaoZheng} with regard to the torus and waveguide settings and \cite{LYYZ,sire2022scattering,yu2021global} for other dispersive equations on waveguides.
 At last, we refer to \cite{Cbook,dodson2019defocusing,Taobook} for some classical textbooks on the study of NLS.

 As this paper focuses on the estimates and the PDE-level aspects of equation \eqref{maineq}, rather than the mathematical physics level, we will not delve too deeply into the background of many-body problems/equations from a physical perspective.
 Interested readers can refer to the introductions of \cite{chen2017global, chong2022global, chong2021global, chong2019dynamical, grillakis2013pair, sigal1987n} and the references therein for more information.